-The world’s best golfers will head to the iconic Pebble Beach Golf Course for the 119th edition of the US Open, which is the third major of the Golf season for 2019.
+The world’s best golfers will head to the iconic Winged Foot Golf Course for the 120th edition of the US Open, which will be the first major of the 2020 golf season.

 The course is one of the more iconic strips of land in US Golf and is a favourite for most players, so it’ll make for a highly competitive and fascinating contest, and you won’t miss a key moment when watching on at home on your TV or streaming this PGA action live to a mobile device.

-The man to beat has to be Brooks Koepka.
-The American has won the past two US Open titles, and comes to Pebble Beach in ripping form after winning the 2019 PGA Championship, his fourth major for his career and is fast becoming the next big thing in world golf.
-He was outstanding throughout that win, but did nearly throw it away in the last round, but held his nerve when it counted and got the win.
+The man to beat this year has to be Brooks Koepka.
+The American has won two of the past three tournaments.
 He is such a massive hitter of the ball, arguably one of the best on the tour with such an aggressive swing, which could well lead to injury troubles later on in his career ala Tiger Woods, but his short game would rival that of any player on the tour.